Making ice cream without an ice cream machine? Yes – it is possible!

 Minimise the freezing time – stop those pesky ice crystals from growing

 The longer it takes to freeze your ice cream, the larger the ice crystals that form will grow.
 And the more icy and unpleasant texture you will end up with.
 What can you do at home?

-– Make sure all your ingredients/your ice cream base have been chilled already before you begin the freezing.
+– Make sure all your ingredients/your ice cream base have been pre-chilled already before you begin the freezing.
 This is a basic advise for everyone making ice cream (also for those with ice cream machines), and for exactly the same reason – to reduce the final freezing time and get a better end-result.

 – Make sure your freezer is cold enough.
 Use any “fast-freeze”-buttons, if available, when freezing the ice cream.

 – Use shallow and/or smaller, sealed containers when freezing your ice cream, as this will reduce the freezing time.
 I have seen some people report great success with freezing their ice cream in ice cube trays (small, flat, and partly filled freezer bags will serve the same function).
-The overall freezing time is greatly reduced, and when it is time to serve the ice cream, an appropriate number of “ice cream cubes” are simply put in a blender and combined into one chunk of ice cream.
+The overall freezing time is greatly reduced: when it is time to serve the ice cream, an appropriate number of “ice cream cubes” are simply put in a blender and combined into one chunk of ice cream.